 Topping out in one of our favorite shoes for highballs - the super sticky Kataki.

-The time it takes for a shoe to break in can be a make-or-break factor in whether the shoe is a keeper or not.
+The time it takes for a shoe to break-in can be a make-or-break factor in whether the shoe is a keeper or not.
 If they are excruciatingly painful for the first ten times while wearing them, it's hard to force yourself to keep wearing them.
 Thankfully, this was not a problem with the Kataki.
 These award-winners are relatively wide in the toe box and easy to adjust, making them comfortable and fit true to size.
-We found them to be much more comfortable than the La Sportiva Solution, which are much tighter across the wide part of the foot and much harder to break in.
-The Katakis is also more comfortable, at least initially than the Miuras, which take a while to break in and fit tightly across the toe box.
-The Miuras are less stiff than the Kataki, though, so they end up having a more relaxed fit over time.
+The Kataki is also pretty comfortable initially, and didn't take too long to break in.

 The Kataki, though downturned, makes for a very sensitive, solid slab climbing shoe.